 North Texas walloped by system carrying 10 tornadoes, 1 likely had winds up to 200 mph

 GRANBURY, Texas (AP) -- Ten tornadoes touched down in several small communities in North Texas overnight, leaving at least six people dead, dozens injured and hundreds homeless.
-Emergency responders were still searching for missing people Thursday afternoon.

 The National Weather Service gave a preliminary estimate of Wednesday night’s violent system, saying a tornado in Granbury had wind speeds between 166 mph and 200 mph.
 Other tornadoes damaged nearby Cleburne and Millsap.

 Granbury, about 40 miles southwest of Fort Worth, bore the brunt of the damage, as the exceptionally powerful tornado tore through two neighborhoods around 8 p.m.
 Wednesday.